Time Fairness in Online Knapsack Problems: Time Fairness

-\begin{thmrep}[] There is \textit{no} nontrivial algorithm for $\OKP$ that guarantees \emph{TIF} without additional information about the input. \end{thmrep} \begin{proof} WLOG assume that all items have the same value density $x = L = U$.
+\begin{proof} We prove the three parts one by one. \begin{enumerate} \item WLOG assume that all items have the same value density $x = L = U$.
 Assume for the sake of a contradiction that there is some algorithm $\ALG$ which guarantees TIF, and suppose we have a instance $\mathcal{I}$ with $n$ items (which we will set later).

 Since we assume that $\ALG$ guarantees TIF, consider $p(x)$, the probability of admitting an item with value density $x$.
 Let $p(x) = \texttt{p}$.
 Note that $\texttt{p} > 0$, and also that it cannot depend on the input length $n$.
 Note that we can have have all items of equal weight $w$, so that for $n \gg 3B/w\texttt{p}$, the knapsack is full with high probability.
 But now consider modifying the input sequence from $\mathcal{I}$ to $\mathcal{I}'$, by appending a copy of itself, i.e., increasing the input with another $n$ items of exactly the same type.
 The probability of admitting these new items must be (eventually) zero, even though they have the same value-to-weight ratio as the first half of the input (and, indeed, the same weights).
-Therefore, the algorithm violates the TIF constraint on the instance $\mathcal{I}'$, which is a contradiction. \end{proof}

-Theorem \ref{thm:impossible} implies that achieving TIF is impossible without leveraging additional information about the input instance. \citet{sentinel21} present the first work, to our knowledge, that incorporates ML predictions into $\OKP$.
-The predictions used in their setting are in the form of \emph{frequency predictions}, which give upper and lower bounds on the \emph{total} weight of items with a given value density in the input instance.
-Formally, for each value density $x$, where $s_x := \sum_{j : v_j/w_j = x}w_j$ is the total weight of items with value density $x$, we get a predicted pair $(\ell_x, u_x)$ satisfying $\ell_x \leq s_x \leq u_x$ for all $x \in [L, U]$.

-For their analysis, \cite{sentinel21} assumes that the $\OKP$ instance respects these predictions, although it can be adversarial within these bounds.
-It is conceivable that additional information in the form of either the total number of items or these frequency predictions can enable a nontrivial $\OKP$ algorithm to guarantee TIF.
-The following two results, however, give negative answers to this idea, even for \emph{perfect} predictions, i.e., $\ell_x = u_x = s_x$ for all $x \in [L, U]$ (i.e.,~the algorithm knows each $s_x$ in advance).

-\begin{thmrep} There is no nontrivial competitive algorithm for $\OKP$ which guarantees \emph{TIF}, even given perfect frequency predictions as defined in \cite{sentinel21}. \end{thmrep} \begin{proof} Again WLOG assume that all items have the same value density $x = L = U$, so that $s_x = \sum_{i=1}^n w_i$.
+Therefore, the algorithm violates the TIF constraint on the instance $\mathcal{I}'$, which is a contradiction. \item Again WLOG assume that all items have the same value density $x = L = U$, so that $s_x = \sum_{i=1}^n w_i$.
 Assume for the sake of a contradiction that there is some competitive algorithm $\ALG^{\texttt{FP}}$ which uses frequency predictions to guarantee TIF.

 Since we assume that $\ALG^{\texttt{FP}}$ guarantees TIF, consider $p(x)$, the probability of admitting any item.
 Let $p(x) = \texttt{p}$.
 Again, note that $\texttt{p} > 0$, and also that it cannot depend on the input length $n$, but can depend on $s_x$ this time.